kyverno/website/content/en/docs/Installation/_index.md

 ### Notes for OpenShift Users

 Red Hat OpenShift contains a feature called [Security Context Constraints](https://docs.openshift.com/container-platform/4.11/authentication/managing-security-context-constraints.html) (SCC) which enforces certain security controls in a profile-driven manner.
 An OpenShift cluster contains several of these out of the box with OpenShift 4.11 preferring `restricted-v2` by default.
 The Kyverno Helm chart defines its own values for the Pod's `securityContext` object which, although it conforms to the upstream [Pod Security Standards' restricted profile](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted), may potentially be incompatible with your defined Security Context Constraints.
 Deploying the Kyverno Helm chart as-is on an OpenShift environment may result in an error similar to "unable to validate against any security context constraint".
 In order to get past this, deploy the Kyverno Helm chart with with the required securityContext flags/fields set to a value of `null`.
 OpenShift will apply the defined SCC upon deployment.
 If on OpenShift 4.11+, the `restricted-v2` profile is known to allow for successful deployment of the chart without modifying the Helm chart installation process.

+### Notes for EKS Users

+For EKS clusters built with the VPC CNI plug-in, if you wish to opt for the operability strategy as defined [below](#security-vs-operability), during the installation of Kyverno you should exclude the `kube-system` Namespace from webhooks as this is the Namespace where the plug-in runs.
+In situations where all the cluster Nodes are "deleted" (ex., only one node group in the cluster which is scaled to zero), which also impacts where the Kyverno replicas run, if `kube-system` is not excluded and where at least one policy in `Fail` mode matches on Pods, the VPC CNI plug-in's DaemonSet Pods may not be able to come online to finish the Node bootstrapping process.
+If this situation occurs, because the underlying cluster network cannot return to a healthy state, Kyverno will be unable to service webhook requests.

 ### Notes for AKS Users